 - Job Satisfaction and so on.

-Or if the issue of absenteeism is limited to only a small group of employees then you can ask for their opinions in a more personal way.
+Or suppose the issue of absenteeism is limited to only a small group of employees.
+In that case, you can approach them personally throughone-on-one meetings.

 2. Flexible Work Schedule

 Adopting a flexible work schedule is a necessity for every modern-day workplace.
 Such arrangements let the employees stay connected to their work.
-At the same time, it also allows them to keep a check on their personal commitments as well.
-And it’s an undeniable fact that how employees who enjoy a better work-life balance outshine others with their performance.
+At the same time, it also allows them to keep a check on their personal commitments.
+And it's undeniable that employees who enjoy a better work-life balance outshine others with their performance.

 After all, employees with better work-life balance outshine others with their performance.
 Therefore, employers should take adequate measures to ensure the same in their workplace.